 Canon M10 versus Canon M3

 The Canon EOS M10 and the Canon EOS M3 are two digital cameras that were officially introduced, respectively, in October 2015 and February 2015.
 Both the M10 and the M3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The M10 has a resolution of 17.9 megapixel, whereas the M3 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon M10 and the Canon M3 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).